kineticadb/kinetica-connector-nifi/README.md

-Getting Streaming Data from GPUdb to CSV files
+Getting Streaming Data from Kinetica to CSV files
 ===================================================
 1. Drag a new Processor onto the flow
 		- Select the type GetGPUdb